 Should a player wish to transfer from one Affiliated Club to another during the HockeyHK League, the Convenor of the player’s current Affiliated Club shall (i) make this intention known by written communication to the Committee and (ii) release the player in the online registration system.

-The Convenor for the Affiliated Club that the player is moving to, should then apply to the HockeyHKWS to move the player profile within the online registration system to the new Affiliated Club.
+The Convenor for the Affiliated Club that the player is moving to should then apply to the HockeyHKWS to move the player profile within the online registration system to the new Affiliated Club.

 Until registration of the player with the Affiliated Club that the player is moving to has been approved and completed by the HockeyHKWS, including payment of the appropriate fee, as specified in the First Schedule, the player concerned shall not play hockey for either Affiliated Club, in any match, held under the auspices of the HockeyHK.
 She may, however, play for a HockeyHK Team.